thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ## 3. Write a customized `BOM` to combine the modules

-### Step 1: Write the Bill of Material `BOM` file
+### Step 1: Write the **Bill of Material** `BOM` file

-Now we combine the existing `Terraform` modules and we define some of the variables in the `BOM` file which we going to specif.
+Now we combine the existing `Terraform` modules we got from the `Software Everywhere catalog` and we specify the variables in the `BOM` file we need to reflect our target architecture.

-> Note: When we going to use variables, we must keep in mind that we need to use the name of the variables defined in the `Terraform modules` and should use `alias: ibm-vpc` to define as prefix in the `BOM` file.
+> Note: When we going to use these variables, we must keep in mind that we need to use the names of the variables defined in the `Terraform modules` and we should use `alias: ibm-vpc` to define the  prefix in the `BOM` file.

-The `BOM` is divided in 3 main sections.
+The [`BOM` file](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/blob/main/example/my-vpc-roks-argocd-bom.yaml) for our architecture is divided in 3 main sections.

 * Virtual Private Cloud
 * Red Hat OpenShift Cluster (ROKS)